LRCarroll/LRCarroll/index.md

 This is my personal website.
 The views expressed on this page are mine alone and not those of any organisation I am related to.

-This website is a work in progress, and will be updated when I have time.
+<span style="color:red">This website is in the prgress of migrating and is no longer being updated</span>.